Concrete Shed Base Cost

 Materials

-Although wooden sheds are wonderful, a metal shed is far more secure and comes in various colours thanks to hot-dipped plastic coatings.
-On the other hand, a metal shed is often more expensive than a wooden shed but requires less maintenance over time.
+A metal shed is often more expensive than a wooden shed, but requires less maintenance over time.

 Additional Costs of Concrete Base for a Shed

-You could decide to have additional work done when installing a concrete shed base to give your garden a fresh look, from a new patio design to landscaping costs for your entire garden.
-However, the most likely additional cost will be that of a new shed.
+You could decide to have additional work done when installing a concrete shed base to give your garden a fresh look, from a new patio to landscaping for your entire garden:

 What's the average cost to get a shed fitted?
 I already have the shed materials.